qq492947833/MV-STD-GAN/README.md

 Official code, trained models, and partial example data for the manuscript:

-> **A Unified Multi-Variable Spatiotemporal Downscaling Approach for High-Resolution Tropical Cyclone Detection Using Deep Learning**
+> **MV-STD-GAN: Unified Multi-Variable Spatiotemporal Downscaling of Atmospheric Fields for Tropical Cyclone Detection**

 ## 1. Overview